Facebook LinkedIn Instagram YouTube

 3) No Requirement to Initiate Sophomores

-There are no provisions in O∆K Policies and Procedures that prevent circles from accepting only one class of students, however, circles are strongly encouraged to initiate all classes within the policies that limit graduate, faculty and staff, and alumni initiations.
+There are no provisions in O∆K Policies and Procedures that prevent circles from accepting only one class of students; however, circles are strongly encouraged to initiate all classes in accordance with policies that limit graduate, faculty/staff, and alumni initiations.
 The Society strongly discourages any self-limiting practices.
-Circles should be open to the widest possible pathways to recruit and initiate members as the policies and procedures will allow.
+Circles should be open to the broadest possible pathways for recruiting and initiating members, as the policies and procedures allow.

 4) Strategy for the Initial Inclusion of Sophomores